forwarder/meteor-wizard/README.md

 ### Configuring a router

+* note that `Wizard` is only available in client code.

 1. First add the route name you want to use to your wizard instance.
 ```
 {{> wizard id="order-wizard" route="order" steps=steps}}